 Many people nowadays look at their bathtub as more than just a place to bathe.
-As a result, consumers have demanded more choices and manufacturers have responded by providing a wider variety of styles and designs in different price ranges.
+As a result, consumers have demanded more choices and manufacturers have responded by providing a wider variety of styles and designs.

 Before starting your quest to find the perfect bathtub, you need to take a few important steps.
 Whether constructing a new home or performing a remodel, be sure to take accurate measurements.
 While not necessarily a concern in a new construction situation where the bathtub is usually installed before all the walls are finished, measuring the door frames are important when handling a remodel.
 The last thing you want to do is find out that the bathtub fits your allotted space, but you can’t fit it through the door.

 The next item on the checklist is to see if your water heater will meet the water capacity of your bathtub.
 Generally, you should figure that sixty-five percent of the bathtub’s capacity will be filled with hot water.
 Is your current water heater large enough to handle the bathtub you are considering?
 If not, you may want to consider replacing the unit or looking for a smaller bathtub.

 Finally, if you will be looking at any type of whirlpool, air jet, or water jet style bathtub, make sure that your electrical panel has adequate space and size for the proper circuit.

 For what purpose do you intend to use the bathtub?
 As mentioned, some people simply view it as a place to bathe.
 Others see their bathtub as having therapeutic benefits in the sense that they can relieve tired muscles and cramps, lower blood pressure and stress.
 As such, these people may prefer a deeper soaking or whirlpool model with jets to a standard bathtub.
 Another thing to consider is if you have any special needs.
 Would grab bars prove beneficial?